Athletics at the 2004 Summer Olympics – Women's triple jump

 Of the top 16 jumps in history, most are between Etone, Devetzi, Lebedeva and Aldama, and mostly from jumps in 2004.
-The only other athletes included in that group are two jumps by world record holder Kravets, two in 2019 by Yulimar Rojas and one each by Caterine Ibargüen and Yargeris Savigne (all three two time World Champions).
+The only other athletes included in that group are two jumps by world record holder Kravets, two in 2019 by Yulimar Rojas and one each by Caterine Ibargüen and Yargelis Savigne (all three two time World Champions).

 Competition format

 The competition consisted of two rounds, qualification and final.
 In qualification, each athlete jumped three times (stopping early if they made the qualifying distance).
 At least the top twelve athletes moved on to the final; if more than twelve reached the qualifying distance, all who did so advanced.
 Distances were reset for the final round.
 Finalists jumped three times, after which the eight best jumped three more times (with the best distance of the six jumps counted).